zatzby/whynostr/README.md

 TO DO LIST:

 - [ ] Rework join.html page and add more clients.
-- [ ] Add sites/apps to explore.html.
+- [ ] Add key management section and sites/apps to explore.html.
 - [ ] Add light and dark mode toggle switch.
 - [ ] Integrate with NIP-07 or nsecbunker to allow users to log-in and bookmark their favorite websites.